POM0016 – Radio Communication Procedure (Page 2)

 • Never use poor language/profanities

-• Cease comms when told to standy unless urgent
+• Cease comms when told to stand by unless urgent.

-• Members should remain contactable on repeater channels whenever on patrol.
+- Members should remain on operational talk groups whenever on patrol.

-• If a patrolling member wishes to talk in depth about a local issues they may switch to a local (simplex) or chat channel.
-Once the conversation is completed they will switch back to the repeater channel.
+If a patrolling member wishes to talk in depth about a local issue they may switch to a quick chat talk group.
+Once the conversation is completed, they will switch back to the operational talk group.

 NOTE: If you require assistance during the training exercise, use the term “No Duff” this tells SurfCom that there is a real incident occurring during a training exercise.